 • membership of the DPO club.

-We are of course also happy to work on more traditional hourly rates and to agree fixed fees for specific elements of advice if you do not wish to sign up to a full retainer package.
+We are, of course, also happy to work on more traditional hourly rates and to agree to fixed fees for specific elements of advice if you do not wish to sign up for a full retainer package.

 Close